sourcegraph/about/handbook/engineering/code-intelligence/index.md

   - Language coverage (%)
 - Required Tasks:
   1. Resolve outstanding issues for lsif-clang, ship to 3 customers.
-  1. Resolve outstanding issues for lsif-java, prepare ship to 3 customers.
+  1. Resolve outstanding issues for lsif-java, ship to 3 customers.
   1. Resolve outstanding issues for lsif-go, ship to 3 customers.
   1. Provide best effort auto-indexing for supported languages [RFC-199](https://docs.google.com/document/d/1rCduWqaLAbMu2s43RwJTBbRlhL6qS3oqq4iawiGdoVE/edit), [RFC-201](https://docs.google.com/document/d/1NPQs1s814LZjNXjPuavqC1N7hZR192DNtmSBmAeH9UY/edit).
 - Success Outcome: We have accurate and comprehensive precise code intel for C++, Go, and Java.
 We will work to ship each indexer to at least 3 customers and gather feedback for future iteration.